kylhansen/kylhansen.github.io/_posts/2019-10-1-policies.md

 ## Policies

 1. Aside from emergencies, if an academic conflict arises which prevents the student from attending discussion section, __24 hours notice__ must be provided in order to find an appropriate solution to the conflict.
 2. Each quarter, one unexcused absence from section may be made up by obtaining a copy of the work done in class and attending office hours and/or Math Lab when I am present to discuss the material.
+It is the responsibility of __the student__ to contact me within 1 week about scheduling a time to make up the section.
 3. If I notice a student is actively disengaged from section (i.e. continually texting/playing on phone, distracting other students, disrupting the class), I may ask the student to leave the room, and will count this as an unexcused absence for the day.

 ## Boundaries